acteru/sdl-arena1/README.md

 A little Bomberman clone programmed in C using SDL.

-We created this project on SourceForge as part of an exercicise during my studies.
-It was originally created with Eclipse for Windows.
+We created this project on SourceForge as an exercise during my studies.
+It was originally developed with Eclipse for Windows.
 Now I moved this project to GitHub and ported it to a Makefile Linux application.
 I did this because I'd like to have everything in one place and because this project now serves as a sample SDL / Makefile / C application.

 ## Compiling